anodot/daria/agent/src/agent/api/docs/routes/sources.md

 Create source
 -------------
-To create one or multiple sources submit a POST request containing their configuration in JSON format to the `/sources` endpoint.
+To create one or multiple sources submit a POST request containing source configurations in JSON format to the `/sources` endpoint.
 All types of source configurations are described in the [Wiki](https://github.com/anodot/daria/wiki)

 Response codes: `200, 400`